 While both platforms have proven themselves to be valuable, the digital age has had a huge impact on traditional marketing.
-Businesses around the world have altered their marketing budgets to increase investments on many forms of online marketing.
+Businesses around the world have altered their marketing budgets to increase investments in many forms of online marketing.

 4 Ways how traditional marketing can boost your sales when you’re online

 Television still remains a strong medium for entertainment and news.
 A large number of your audience, after returning home from a hard day’s work, prefer to de-stress in front of the television.
 What better way to captivate them and communicate your message than a well-placed commercial to drive sales?
 To understand your audience better, you may want to look into compiling viewership data using such resources as https://www.samba.tv/business/data/, this will stand you in better stead when understanding the televsion landscape and what you should do with your advertising.

 Also, various television programmes cater to different audiences, making targeting possible.
 However, don’t forget that television is also the most expensive medium there is, so be prepared to fork out a major portion of your marketing budget to truly leverage its potential.
 And you’ve got 30 seconds or less to communicate your message!
 Some advantages of TV advertising are: